-Based upon research and practical experience Ms. Robinson has developed products and teacher tips & tricks that make fact fluency possible for today’s learner without taxing today’s classroom already burdened by an over-full agenda and an overwhelmed teacher.
+Based upon research and practical experience Ms. Robinson has developed products and offers professional training that make fact fluency possible for today’s learner, without taxing today’s classroom already burdened by an over-full agenda and an overwhelmed teacher.

 The mathematical success of your students depends upon acquiring computational fluency during their formative years.
 Let the team of researchers and developers from Schoolware, Inc. share the latest research and proven methods with you and your faculty.